Edge Bead Removal and Backside Rinse Demystified

 Introduction

 Edge bead removal (EBR) and back-side rinse (BSR) are critical processes in the fabrication of high-quality micro and nanoscale devices such as sensors, solar cells, and microelectronics.
-In this post, we’ll delve deeper into edge bead removal and back side rinse, outlining their use cases and traditional methods for achieving them.
+In this post, we’ll dive deeper into edge bead removal and back-side rinse, outlining their use cases and traditional methods for achieving them.

 Edge Bead Phenomenon